madame-r/p_audiobook/README.md

 ## Code Tricks

-As a collection, chapters datas needed to be formatted on the back end side, to retrieve them on the front side  for Javascript and the audiobook player.
+As a collection, chapters datas needed to be formatted on the back end side, in order to pass them on the front side  for Javascript and the audiobook player.
 Here is one way to do it.

-In the audiobook player controller
+In the audiobook player controller, inside the index function :

 ```php
         $chaptersData = [];